 Crossovers are the frequencies that divide the audio spectrum into the three processing bands.
 Filter skirts are second-order functions offering subtle differences from one selection to the next.
 'Bass' frequencies are generally considered those below 100Hz, so choose the low crossover to best fit your programming.
-A high crossover of 2kHz complements the US 75-microsecond FM pre-emphasis characteristic.
-3kHz matches the European 50μs curve, but may give a better-balanced midrange with 75μs pre-emphasis.
+A high crossover of 2kHz complements the US NRSC pre-emphasis characteristic, although a 3kHz choice may give a better-balanced midrange in general studio processing applications.